What is Anaphylaxis

 - Life threatening Airway, Breathing or Circulation problems

-What are the most common Triggers of Anaphylaxis?
+The most common Triggers of Anaphylaxis

 - Foods: Nuts, fish, shellfish, eggs, dairy.

-- Medication: Antibiotics, Anti-inflammatories, General anaesthetic
+- Medication: Antibiotics, Anti-inflammatories, General Anaesthetic

 - Insect Stings: Wasp and bee stings